Hertz Global to Purchase 65,000 Polestar Electric Vehicles

 Hertz said Polestar cars would be available beginning this spring in Europe and later in 2022 in North America and Australia.
 The Florida-based rental car company said that it would initially order the Polestar 2 five-door sedan which has up to 408 horsepower and a range of up to 280 miles between charges.
 The Polestar 2’s MSRP starts at $38,400.

 The announcement sent Hertz stock soaring.
-Back in October, Hertz also announced its order to purchase 100,000 Tesla Model 3 EVs.
-In March, the rental car company added Tesla’s mid-size SUV Model Y to its electric vehicle fleet.
+In October, 2021, Hertz announced its order to purchase 100,000 Tesla Model 3 EVs.
+In March, 2022, the rental car company added Tesla’s mid-size SUV Model Y to its electric vehicle fleet.

 Polestar, which was founded by China's Geely and Volvo Cars, is set to merge with special purpose acquisition company Gores Guggenheim Inc sometime this year and go public.
 Polestar PR states that the company is, “a design-focused electric performance car brand, harnessing refined performance and cutting-edge technology.”
 Polestar is headquartered in Torslanda near Gothenburg, Sweden with vehicle production taking place in China.